Jongmyo: Rituals and performances

 Performance of Jongmyo Jeryeak, May 2007.

 An elaborate performance of ancient court music (with accompanying dance) known as jongmyo jeryeak is performed there each year for the jongmyo jerye ritual.
 Musicians, dancers, and scholars would perform Confucian rituals, such as the jongmyo daeje (royal shrine ritual) in the courtyard five times a year.
 Today, the rituals have been reconstructed and revived.
-The jongmyo daeje has been designated as Intangible Cultural Heritage No. 56 and is performed every year on the first Sunday in May.
-The jongmyo jeryeak, the traditional court music of Joseon, is performed by the Royal Court Orchestra and has been designated as Intangible Cultural Heritage No. 1.
+The jongmyo daeje has been designated as Intangible Cultural Heritage and is performed every year on the first Sunday in May.
+The jongmyo jeryeak, the traditional court music of Joseon, is performed by the Royal Court Orchestra and has been designated as Intangible Cultural Heritage.
 This court music has its origins in Chinese court music that was brought to Korea during the Goryeo period (918–1392).
 King Sejong composed new music for the ritual based largely on hyangak (with some dangak) in 1447 and 1462.

 The songs invite the ancestral spirits to descend from heaven to enjoy the kings' achievements in founding the dynasty and defending the country in order to encourage their descendants to follow in their footsteps.
 Today, the members of the Jeonju Lee Royal Family Association perform the rites to the accompaniment of music and dance provided by musicians from the National Center for Korean Traditional Performing Arts and dancers from the Gukak National High School.